In a Lonely Place: Critical response

 Everybody should be happy this morning.
 Humphrey Bogart is in top form in his latest independently made production, In a Lonely Place, and the picture itself is a superior cut of melodrama.
 Playing a violent, quick-tempered Hollywood movie writer suspected of murder, Mr. Bogart looms large on the screen of the Paramount Theatre and he moves flawlessly through a script which is almost as flinty as the actor himself.
 Andrew Solt, who fashioned the screenplay from a story by Dorothy B. Hughes and an adaptation by Edmund H. North, has had the good sense to resolve the story logically.
 Thus Dixon Steele remains as much of an enigma, an explosive, contradictory force at loose ends when the film ends as when it starts.

 Not unlike Ray's debut They Live by Night (1948), it was advertised as a straight thriller although the film does not fit easily into one genre, as the marketing shows.
 Ray's films had a brief revival in the 1970s and Bogart's anti-hero stance gained a following in the 1960s, and the French Cahiers du cinéma critics during the 1950s praised Ray's unique film making.
 Time magazine, which gave the film a negative review upon its initial release, called it one of the 100 best films of all time in their 2005 list.

-"I was born when I met you.
-I lived while I loved you.
-I died when you left me"...
-Only an actor with Bogart's terminal irreverence could break through the banality [of these lines] to the other side of wild romanticism.
+"One of Bogart's greatest charms is that he may have been the only actor in the world who could get away with lines like...'I was born when I met you.
+I lived while you loved me.
+I died when you left me.'...Only an actor with Bogart's terminal irreverence could break through banality to the other side of wild romanticism."

-— —Film historian Andrew Sarris in "You Ain't Heard Nothin' Yet.": The American Talking Film History & Memory, 1927-1949.